mattbierner/blog.mattbierner.com/_posts/2015-10-01-just-the-links.md

 layout: post
 title: Just the Links
 date: '2015-10-01'
-description: 'A Chrome plugin that shows only the important part of a Wikipedia entry: the hyperlinks.'
+description: "A Chrome plugin that shows only the important part of a Wikipedia entry: the hyperlinks"
 series: newspeak
 ---
 The allure of an unvisited Wikipedia hyperlink is difficult to resist.
 It's gotten to the point where I don't even read the articles anymore, I just kind of scan for interesting looking hyperlinks to click on.
 From there, it was but a short jump to *[Just the Links][jtl]*.